DigitalMediaServer/crowdin-maven-plugin/README.md

 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/org.digitalmediaserver/crowdin-maven-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.digitalmediaserver/crowdin-maven-plugin)

-This Maven plugin synchronizes translation files between the local project and Crowdin using the Crowdin API.
+This Maven plugin synchronizes translation files between the local project and Crowdin using the Crowdin API v2.
 It was originally based on [glandais' crowdin-maven plugin](https://github.com/glandais/crowdin-maven), but has since been completely rewritten.
 The Maven project must be in a Git repository since Git branches are translated to Crowdin branches.

 ## Table of Contents
 - [1.
 Configuration](#1-configuration)